Finding renewal in the land and river, in the community and their stories for centuries.

 There’s a recurring donation option, too.

-Pitch in to help us steward the garden at this time of increased visitation, prepare the Sankofa Community Farm to grow produce this summer, and meet our financial commitments to artists, educators, and youth.
+Pitch in to help us steward the garden at this time of increased visitation, support the Sankofa Community Farm through a productive harvest, and meet our financial commitments to artists, educators, and youth.

 Even in a time of social distancing and economic uncertainty, Bartram’s Garden will continue to thrive with support from members, partners, and neighbors.
 Despite cancellations and other losses, for this season we are committed to: